Supreme Court of the Youth / Police Project: Graham v Connor, July 2019

 The Youth / Police Project’s primary objective is to build conversations with teenagers about how their lives are affected by the character of the police presence in their neighborhoods.
 Each year, we meet weekly with a set of teenagers, discuss their questions about constitutional law, and commit to being a regular presence in their lives as they grow into young adults.

-We called a session of the Supreme Court of the Youth / Police Project to review, de novo, the question of whether excessive use of force should require the officer had evil intentions.
-The Court immediately inquired into whether Dethorne Graham, the plaintiff in this case, was black.
+We called a session of the Supreme Court of the Youth / Police Project to review, de novo, the question of whether a finding of excessive use of force should require the officer had evil intentions.
+The Court immediately inquired into whether Dethorne Graham, the plaintiff in this case, was Black.
 We had to look beyond the opinion for contextual reporting and analysis in order to determine that yes, Dethorne Graham was a black man.
 The Court could not determine the race of the officers, to their unending frustration.

 In a review of other landmark Fourth Amendment cases this omission proved consistent – race is not preserved in the record.
-Ultimately, Supreme Court of the Youth / Police Project agreed with the Supreme Court of the United States that an officer’s intentions need not be malicious in order for the force to be excessive.
+Ultimately, the Supreme Court of the Youth / Police Project agreed with the Supreme Court of the United States that an officer’s intentions need not be malicious in order for the force to be excessive.

 It is nearly impossible to prove someone is a racist in court.
 However, that should not prevent an inquiry into the mind of the officer.
 For the historical record we must note whether any explicit racism (or other prejudice) is involved.
 Or we won’t know the whole story.